JeppeKlitgaard/ObsidianAnkiBridge/README.md

 - 📘 More blueprints
 - 🧪 Unit testing

+## Demonstration

+Eventually this plugin will be documented much better, but for now please refer to the [demo.md](docs/demo.md) file.

 ## Gotchas

 There are some gotchas that arise from the slightly fiddly nature of meshing Obsidian